 - Smaller resorts sometimes offer a friendlier atmosphere and more opportunities to chat and meet other guests for company.

 Final point: parents traveling solo with their kids need to be aware that they may need extra paperwork when crossing into other countries.
-Be sure to read about Crossing Borders with Kids: Documents Needed When Only One Parent is Traveling.
+Be sure to read about required documents for international travel with kids.